jfvilasPersonal/oberkorn/docs/ingress-configuration.md

 # Ingress configuration
-Installing Oberkorn is very easy., but maybe you need some help on configuring your Ingress.
-Following you will find some special actions you must perform on the different types of ingresses that Oberkorn supports in order to make them work with external auth.
+Installing Oberkorn is very easy, but maybe you need some help on configuring your Ingress.
+Following you will find some special actions you must perform on the different types of ingresses that Oberkorn supports in order to make them work with an external authorizator.

 ## Ingress Nginx
-TBD
+WIP

 ## NGINX Ingress